 As much as I love autumn – the cooler temperatures, the beautiful colors, the pumpkin spice – I’m always sad to see the beautiful blooms of summer fade away.
 No matter the season, I’m always trying to find ways to bring the beauty of the outdoors inside.

-If you’re looking to create a fantastic indoor garden using realistic artificial plants, take into account these five tips:
+Starting an indoor garden is easy and if you’re looking to create a fantastic indoor garden using realistic artificial plants, or real plants, take into account these five tips:

 There are some obvious places for a faux indoor garden – the kitchen windowsill, in a sunny corner of the living room, in a sunroom.
 But think outside of the box, too.
 When you create an artificial garden in your home, you don’t have to worry about putting it in the prime spot for sunlight or temperature.
 Faux plants can go anywhere.